The Truth about Conditional Use Permits

 The below picture shows a zoning table for the Parkland, Spanaway, Midland area of Pierce County.
 As the “NOTES” indicate, every “C” in the table denotes a use that is allowed within a particular zone, but only with a conditional use permit.

-Thus, in Pierce County and many other jurisdictions, a conditional use permit is less often an outright exception for beneficial uses, and more often an additional hurdle that regulators put in place for higher-intensity uses (beneficial or otherwise).
-This extra hurdle allows regulators to use a degree of discretion before approving those uses.
+Thus, in Pierce County and many other jurisdictions, a conditional use permit is less often an outright exception for beneficial uses, and more often an additional hurdle that regulators put in place for high-intensity certain uses—beneficial or otherwise.
+This extra hurdle allows regulators to use a degree of discretion before approving those certain uses in a given zone.

 Why do regulators require a conditional use permit for certain uses and not others within a given zone?